zumepro/tultemplate2/theses/dp_en.typ

 = My first level heading
 ```

-For a second-level heading, we then use two equals signs; for a third-level heading, three equals signs…
+For a second-level heading, we then use two equals signs; for a third-level heading, three equals signs...
 There are enough subheading levels that you’ll probably never run out.
 However, the TUL guidelines for writing reports
 forbid usage of level four heading or larger, so you can (and should) only use headings from level 1 to 3.
 If you try to use fourth-level or larger heading, the template will warn you not to do that and will refuse to compile